FRM-Sec/FRM/README.md

 ### This repository is based on a fork of AAAI previous work, a benchmark for residual based Federated Learning: Attack-Resistant Federated Learning with Residual-based Reweighting

+Our framework uses reputation scores over time (historical) and freshness in order to consider a time decay (algorithmic) function that penalises updates more when the occur in the beginning of a window of time `--s` as specified in our parameters options.py.
+These are new enhancements we provided on top of the existing core framework of the AAAI paper that follows.

-This is a PyTorch implementation of our [paper](https://arxiv.org/abs/1912.11464).
-We present a novel aggregation algorithm with residual-based reweighting to defend federated learning.
-Our aggregation algorithm combines repeated median regression with the reweighting scheme in iteratively reweighted least squares.
-Our experiments show that our aggregation algorithm outperforms other alternative algorithms in the presence of label-flipping, backdoor, and Gaussian noise attacks.
-We also provide theoretical guarantees for our aggregation algorithm.
+In their framework, they use is a PyTorch implementation as seen in their [paper](https://arxiv.org/abs/1912.11464).
+They present a novel aggregation algorithm with residual-based reweighting to defend federated learning.
+Their aggregation algorithm combines repeated median regression with the reweighting scheme in iteratively reweighted least squares.
+Their experiments show thattheour aggregation algorithm outperforms other alternative algorithms in the presence of label-flipping, backdoor, and Gaussian noise attacks.
+They also provide theoretical guarantees for the aggregation algorithm.

-  * This repository used code from [federated learning](https://github.com/shaoxiongji/federated-learning).
+  * Their repository also uses code from [federated learning](https://github.com/shaoxiongji/federated-learning).
-  * Previous Results: their algorithm can successfully defend Gaussian Noise Attacks, Label-Flipping Attacks and Backdoor Attacks.
+  * Previous Results: some algorithms can successfully defend Gaussian Noise Attacks, Label-Flipping Attacks and Backdoor Attacks.

 | # of attackers  | 0      | 1      | 2      | 3      | 4      | Average |
 |-----------------|--------|--------|--------|--------|--------|---------|